Non-Danish property

 - possible property taxes you pay in the country your property is located.

-- interest expenses if you have a mortgage.
+- interest expenses and debt if you have a mortgage.

-- rental income if you rent out the property.
+- possible rental income if you rent out the property

 In 2024, you pay property value tax on a calculated market value as of 1 January 2022.
 This corresponds to the date used to assess the property tax on Danish properties.

-If you have already registered a market value for your property outside Denmark, this market value is automataically transferred to field 610 in your preliminary income assessment (forskudsopgørelse) for 2024.
+If you have already registered a market value for your property outside Denmark, this market value is automataically transferred to your preliminary income assessment (forskudsopgørelse) for 2024.
 This means that all of 2024 you paid provisional tax on a calculated market value.

 How to calculate the market value as of 1 January 2022